pcraster/pcraster/documentation/python/quickstart.rst

 .. code-block:: python

    # Python
-   import pcraster
+   import pcraster as pcr

 This will put all PCRaster functions into the pcraster namespace.
 Here is an example of how you can use the ``slope`` function to calculate the slope of a digital elevation model:

 .. code-block:: python

    # Python
-   import pcraster
+   import pcraster as pcr

-   gradient = pcraster.slope("dem.map")
+   gradient = pcr.slope("dem.map")
-   pcraster.report(gradient, "gradient.map")
+   pcr.report(gradient, "gradient.map")

 This is equivalent to the PCRcalc script